mattbradstreet/TitanicProblem/README.md

 * matplotlib

 # Results
-The SVM model achieved an accuracy of 77.511%.
+The SVM and RFC models achieved an accuracy of 77.511%.
 The submission file is also available.